suyashkhandwe/leetcode/top-interview-150/0058-Length-of-Last-Word.md

     - only use a constant amount of extra space for variables i, len, and the loop iterator

 > [!TIP]
-> Although, the 2 solution have the same complexities, the second one is faster.
+> Although, the 2 solutions have the same complexities, the second one is faster.